Mr-Sung-69/Stormcrown-a-fanmade-TES-project/README.md

 Stormcrown: a fnamade TES project

+In order to play, you must download the file on your device, then open it in a browser.
+It is playable on mobile- iOS and Android
+In order to save between updates, hit the save progress button.
+It should open your files, where you can save the save file to a saves folder.

 The primary inspirition for this game was what if there was an Elder Scrolls game that played like classic Fallout.